jeshraghian/snntorch/docs/tutorials/tutorial_6.rst

 tutorial <https://snntorch.readthedocs.io/en/latest/tutorials/index.html>`__,
 we will train a network using a neuromorphic dataset.

-A special thanks to `Gianfresco Angelini <https://github.com/gianfa>`__ for providing valuable feedback on the tutorial.
+A special thanks to `Gianfrancesco Angelini <https://github.com/gianfa>`__ for providing valuable feedback on the tutorial.

 If you like this project, please consider starring ⭐ the repo on GitHub as it is the easiest and best way to support it.